BeardoMattix/note-taker/README.md

 ## Challenges

 * Creating the correct GET and POST requests for the database.
+* Learning how to create a DELETE request.
 * Getting the saved notes to render in the right hand side of the page upon click.

 ## Usage